 These paints are a favorite among professional artists for a reason.
 They are consistently rich in color, creamy in texture, and smooth.
 There isn’t any granulation or chalkiness and all you get is a beautifully blended color that is incredibly easy to work with.
 Whether you are using a wet-on-wet or wet-on-dry application, you won’t be disappointed with the performance of these paints.

-4. Rembrandt Watercolor Metal Tin Deluxe Set − Best Watercolor Paint Tin Set
+4. Rembrandt Watercolor Metal Tin Deluxe Set − Best Tin Set

 Tin sets are universal and make painting on-location possible.
 This list wouldn’t be complete without a professional-grade pan set.
-Rembrandt watercolors are well known and loved throughout the artist community.
+Rembrandt’s watercolor paint sets are well known and loved throughout the artist community.
 Their various palettes are perfect for experienced or new artists.

 If you want to expand your watercolor collection with a great professional pan set, this one is a great way to do it and save money in the longterm.